3 Min Read

 Buying Land?
 Tips for Budgeting

-Budgeting for land is an important part of the home buying process because many mortgage lenders are reluctant to lend money for raw or even developed land.
+Budgeting for land is an important part of the home-buying process because many mortgage lenders may be reluctant to offer loans for land alone.
 Finding a lender is possible, but down payments are usually high, as well as interest rates.

-When budgeting for the cost of a plot of land, plan to pay for the land with your own funds, or start by contacting lenders to find out what you'll qualify for, and how much you can expect to put down.
-Getting pre-approved is important when the time comes to buy.
-Some lenders will loan money for land and development, which then can be rolled over into a more standard mortgage once the house is constructed.
+When budgeting for the cost of a plot of land, plan to pay for the land with your own funds or start by contacting lenders to find out what you'll qualify for, and how much you can expect to put down.
+It's best to seek pre-approval from at least three lenders to secure the best rates.
+Lenders will also likely offer to transfer your loan into a mortgage once your home is built, which can come with a lower rate.

 Ready to Build in New Jersey?
 Start With a Reputable Builder